-The maximum difference between the two windows is
+Compute the maximum difference between the two windows.

-The equation for the symmetric Nuttall defined 4-term Blackman-Harris window is
+The equation for the symmetric Nuttall defined four-term Blackman-Harris window is

 where n= 0,1,2, ...
 N-1.

-The equation for the periodic Nuttall defined 4-term Blackman-Harris window is
+The equation for the periodic Nuttall defined four-term Blackman-Harris window is

 where n= 0,1,2, ...
 N-1.
 The periodic window is N-periodic.